Stroke Care

 Stroke Facts

-5. Temporary stroke symptoms are called transient ischemic attacks (TIA).
-They are warning signs prior to actual stroke and need to be taken seriously
+- Temporary stroke symptoms are called transient ischemic attacks (TIA).
+They are warning signs before actual stroke and need to be taken seriously.

 %